cloudnative-pg/cloudnative-pg/docs/src/recovery.md

     it would be advisable to:

     1. start with a single instance replica cluster.
-The primary instance will be recovered using the snapshot and available WALs form the source cluster
+The primary instance will be recovered using the snapshot and available WALs from the source cluster
     2. take a snapshot of the primary in the replica cluster
     3. increase the number of instances in the replica cluster as desired